Virtualization-projects/ee-workshop/README.md

 	docker push $DTR_HOST/java/database
 	```

-10. In your web browser head back to your DTR server and click `Tags` from the horizontal menu in your `database` repository to see the details of the repository.
-Notice that your newly pushed image is now on your DTR.
+10. In your web browser head back to your DTR server, select your `java/database` repository and click `Tags` from the horizontal menu.
+Notice that your newly pushed image is now in your DTR.

 ### <a name="task2.3"></a> Task 2.3: Deploy the Web App using UCP